alik-git/MyGen2Act/README.md

 ### Full loop

 Just run the `full_pipeline.py` with the path to the bridge dataset.
-So far I have stuff implmented all the way up until the auxilary loss for the each of the videos.
+So far I have stuff implmented all the way up until the auxiliary loss for the each of the videos.
 Also since I haven't yet figured out how to generate the video, I just make a copy of the robot video and pretend its a generated video.

 NOTE: this will fail unless you have the saved tracks for the video already.
 ```bash